Peter Gorschlüter

-Peter Gorschlüter (b.
-30 September 1974 in Mainz) is a German art historian and curator.
+Peter Gorschlüter (born 30 September 1974 in Mainz) is a German art historian and curator.
 He was deputy director of the Museum für Moderne Kunst in Frankfurt am Main from 2010 to 2018 and has been director of the Museum Folkwang in Essen since July 1, 2018.
 In 2021 Gorschlüter was awarded an honorary professorship for "Art and the Public" at the Folkwang University of the Arts.

 Origin, education and studies

 Peter Gorschlüter was born as the son of Hans-Peter Gorschlüter (1939-1992), head of the department of culture of the city of Koblenz, and Vittoria Spani Molella (* 1941), an Italian scholar of German studies.
 He is a German and Italian citizen.

 From 1994 to 1998 he studied theater, film and television studies at the University of Cologne, as well as German studies and philosophy.
 This was followed by studies in art history and media theory at the Hochschule für Gestaltung in Karlsruhe from 1998 to 2003.
 During his studies, he was a staff member of the Bonn Biennale '96 and '98 and worked as an assistant director.
 In Cologne, Gorschlüter curated exhibitions of works by young artists in private spaces.